Estopinal College of Architecture and Planning: History

+On June 12, 2019, the Ball State University Board of Trustees approved naming the College of Architecture and Planning in honor of alumnus R. Wayne Estopinal, who served on the university's board of trustees from 2011 until his death in 2018.

-First Year Program
+First year program

-At the College of Architecture and Planning, all entry-level students are subjected to common course of study.
-Students entering the First Year Program will take classes introducing the professions in Architecture, Landscape Architecture and Urban Planning.
-Students will also have to take four courses: two design studios and two design communication media classes.
+All entry-level students enrolled in CAP are subjected to a common course of study.
+Students entering the First Year Program will take classes introducing the professions in architecture, landscape architecture, and urban planning.
+Students also take three courses: two design studios and one design communication media class.
 CAP 101 and CAP 102 are design studio courses to introduce environmental design and planning.
-CAP 161 and CAP 162 are design media courses which develop students' communication of ideas through diagramming, illustrating and other forms of media.
-Depending on when a student begins his/her CAP 101 and 161 classes, the student will either be a Farchy, Sparchy or AEP.
-These names originated by students: Farchys begin their design classes in the fall, Sparchys in the spring, and AEP (Accelerated Entry Program) have their design classes over summer sessions.
+CAP 161 is a design media course that develops students' communication of ideas through diagramming, illustrating, and other forms of media.
 The first class of 32 students graduated in 1971.